 Calm down corners and take a break stations were created to cut down on classroom disruptions.
 Students learn to self regulate their emotions during class time rather than causing a disruption.
 Students recognize when they are overwhelmed and have the choice to visit the station filled with mindful, calming activities.
-You can create your own effective calm down corner using a 3 ring binder and a handful of printables.
+You can create calm down corners with binders using a 3 ring binder and a handful of printables.
 (No time to read now, pin this post for later.)

 You will need a 3 ring binder with pockets, sheet protectors, dry erase markers, colored pencils, and anxiety reducing coloring sheets and coping prompts.

 Create a corner in the room that is designated as a “calm down area” for students who need to escape from big emotions.
 Make it cozy with pillows and a comfortable chair.
 As an alternative, you can create a binder for every student to have at their desk.

 Rules & Sign In Sheet in Front Pocket

 In the front of the binder or in the front pocket, include clear guidelines for using the resource.
 Before introducing the binder, model those rules for students.
 For instance, show students how to quietly walk over to the calm down area without disrupting others.
 A small sand timer could be used to keep time.
 Place a sign in sheet in the front pocket of the binder so that you can keep track of who is using the binder.
 You can use this data to refer students to the counselor for additional intervention.

 Coloring Pages in Back Pocket for Your DIY Calm Down Corner